sachinkun21/Fundamentals_of_NN/README.md

 Upon applying the step function, if this cumulative sum of input is > 0, the output is 1/yes else 0/no.

+This is a simple exercise that will help you better understand how a perceptron works.

+Consider the decision of whether to go to the sushi place being taken by a perceptron model.
+You have the following factors affecting the decision to go/not go: Distance, Cost and Company.
+These three variables are inputs to the perceptron.
+Suppose the inputs can be only 0/1 and the weights you assign to each variable add up to 1.

+For each of the inputs, the rules for deciding 1 and 0 are as follows - these are arbitrary mappings that you have decided to make your model simpler:
+TABLE

+Assume that the bias value is -0.7.
+The sushi place is 5 km away and 3 of your friends are ready to accompany you.
+Also, the cost for 2 is INR 2500.